-Chapter 4 addresses registration of birth, death, and foetal death, Chapter 5 addresses stillbirth reporting and registration, and Chapter 6 addresses determining and certifying cause of death.
+Chapter 3 addresses registration of birth and death, Chapter 4 addresses stillbirth reporting and registration, and Chapter 5 addresses determining and certifying cause of death.
 All reviewers should complete these chapters, as they provide best practices that are fundamental to the efficient and effective operation of CRVSID systems.